Tuition and Fees

 - Federal Pell Grants for which a Return is required

 - FSEOG for which a return of funds is required

-In some cases, students must repay a portion of the aid they received, and payment must be made in order to remain eligible for aid, and to re-enroll in subsequent semesters.
+In some cases, students must repay a portion of the aid they received, and payment is required in order to remain eligible for aid and to re-enroll in subsequent semesters.